 Cake mixes contain raising agents like baking powder and baking soda to make the cake fluffy.
 While baking, these raising/leavening ingredients release gasses.
 These gases cause the batter to rise, making the cake fluffy and spongy.
 The raising or the leavening agents are also responsible for the cake’s texture.

 The leavening/rising agent can lose its strength when stored for a long time.
-This will make your cake fluffy and will give it a brittle texture like frozen cheese.
+This will make your cake fluffy and will give it a brittle texture.

 The most crucial factor influencing the shelf-life you’re your cake mix is how you store it.
 If you have opened the mix, reseal the pack.
 Make sure to use an airtight container (jar or zip lock) to keep the cake mix safe.
 Remember, it is vital to seal in your mix content to extend the shelf-life.